 1 average-sized apple, minced

 Mix all ingredients in a jelly jar and seal tightly, shaking to combine each time you use it.

 A lot of sugar scrub recipes use coconut oil as their moistening agent, but that stuff is a sticky mess that I can never get off my bathroom floor.
 I love coconut oil for many, many things…just not for greasing up my bathtub.
-When I first made this recipe as a tween, I was still using JOHNSON’S® baby wash from childhood.
-Still am, in fact.
+Castile soap is where it's at.

 I discovered that it served as the perfect binder for my sugar scrub recipe.
-The gentle formula keeps the recipe moist without melting the sugar crystals.
+It keeps the recipe moist without melting the sugar crystals.
 The ingredients do tend to separate, with the sugar falling to the bottom and the apple pieces floating to the top, but it's beautiful and mixes back together easily.

-The honey apple-scented wash from JOHNSON’S® gives this sugar scrub recipe an extra-strong apple scent that takes me back to those days in the Washington orchards.
-Apple is particularly excellent for battling blemished skin, but it can be a tad bit drying so it's a good idea to moisturize.
-We've been using JOHNSON’S® baby lotion with honey apple because it's gentle enough for the whole family, and it has that sweet smell that reminds me of youthful fall days.
+This sugar scrub recipe has an extra-strong apple scent that takes me back to those days in the Washington orchards.
+Apple is particularly excellent for battling blemished skin, but it can be a tad bit drying so it's a good idea to moisturize after you use this scrub.

 Pin this sugar scrub recipe for later and give it as a gift this season.
 It would be perfect for showing your appreciation to a special teacher!

 What do you get nostalgic about this season?